-In this week's article, Stefan Jordev, PPC Specialist at Bobsled Marketing, explains the four common situations why ad campaigns are not ranking to their full potential.
+In this week's article, Stefan Jordev, PPC Manager at Bobsled Marketing, explains the four common situations why ad campaigns are not ranking to their full potential.
 He dives deep into the most common factors which may be responsible for slow performant ads.

 What happens when a shopper searches for your brand on Amazon?
 One of the several things could happen: